aritchie/deviceinfo/readme.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-﻿# ACR Device Information for Xamarin & Windows
+## ACR Device Information for Xamarin & Windows
 _A cross platform plugin to get device and application details_

 ### [SUPPORT THIS PROJECT](https://github.com/aritchie/home)